linebender/vello/vello/README.md

 Contributions are welcome by pull request.
 The [Rust code of conduct] applies.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache 2.0 license, shall be licensed as noted in the [License](#license) section, without any additional terms or conditions.

 ## History

 Vello was previously known as `piet-gpu`.